Immediate Response Options for Sexual Misconduct

 - The University Chaplain may be reached by dialing 512-863-1056, or by calling the campus operator (dial 0 on campus).

-- If one chooses to go directly to the hospital (it is recommended that s/he have someone trusted accompany him/her for support—the Williamson County Rape Hotline can provide accompaniment to the hospital) the list of hospitals that offer SANE (Sexual Assault Nurse Examiners) is listed below.
+- If one chooses to go directly to the hospital, it is recommended that s/he have someone trusted accompany him/her for support—the Williamson County Crisis Center 1-800-460-SAFE (7233) can provide accompaniment to the hospital.

 Resources for Sexual Assault and Dating Violence

-If you have been sexually assaulted and would like to receive medical treatment, click here to find local hospitals that offer SANE (Sexual Assault Nurse Examiner) programs.
+If you have been sexually assaulted and would like to receive medical treatment, here is information on local hospitals that offer SANE (Sexual Assault Nurse Examiner) programs:

 Help for Sexual Assault/Sexual Misconduct: A resource guide that can be downloaded by the SU Community.